 To install blown-in insulation in existing walls, holes are drilled at the top of each stud space (usually on the exterior), and material is blown in via a long, flexible hose.
 The hole is then sealed with a plug that matches the siding.
 While the plugs are closely matched to the color of the siding, if the siding is brick or stucco, the plugs are often noticeable.

-Another disadvantage to blowing insulation into wall spaces is that an obstruction in the wall—such as a drainpipe, an outlet box, or any other type of unseen barrier (for example, a cross-board between studs the builder might have added for stability)—can keep the insulation from filling the entire stud space, leaving a void with no insulation.
+Another disadvantage of blown-in insulation for walls is that an obstruction in the wall space—such as a drainpipe, an outlet box, or any other type of unseen barrier (for example, a cross-board between studs the builder might have added for stability)—can keep the insulation from filling the entire stud space, leaving a void with no insulation.

 After a few years, blown-in insulation tends to settle downward by a few inches, which slightly reduces its overall thermal resistance (known as R-value), because it leaves a small section at the top of the stud space uninsulated.
 Blowing in additional insulation is an option, but most homeowners forego this step because it’s such a small area.

-3. There are three types of blown-in insulation.
+3. There are three main types of blown-in insulation.

+What is blown-in insulation made of, anyway?
 The three most common types of blown-in insulation are loose-fill fiberglass, cellulose, and rock wool—each with its own pros and cons.
 Minimum suggested insulation values vary by geographic zones, and you can find the recommended values for your region on this Energy Star map.
-The higher the thermal resistance (R-value), the greater the insulating effect.
+The higher the R-value of blown-insulation, the greater the insulating effect.
 Not all types of blown-in insulation offer the same thermal value, but in most cases, even adding a little insulation is better than not adding any at all.

-- Loose-fill Fiberglass: This light-as-air insulation is manufactured from glass that is heated to a liquid and then spun into thin fibers.
+- Loose-fill fiberglass: This light-as-air insulation is manufactured from glass that is heated to a liquid and then spun into thin fibers.
 When blown into attics and wall spaces, loose-fill fiberglass offers an average R-2.5 thermal value per inch (the higher the number, the greater the insulating effect).
-You’d need a thickness of about 7.5 inches of insulation to match the insulating value of a batt of R-19 insulation (R-19 is a common batt value).
-A bag of loose-fill fiberglass costs about $35 dollars, and one bag will provide a thermal value of R-19 over a 106.6-square-foot area.
+You’d need a thickness of about 7.5 inches of fiber glass blown-in insulation to match the insulating value of a batt of R-19 insulation (R-19 is a common batt value).
+One bag of loose-fill fiberglass will provide a thermal value of R-19 over a 106.6-square-foot area.

-- Rock Wool: Also called “mineral wool,” this type of blown-in insulation is made from blast furnace slag (a byproduct of firing iron and iron ore).
+- Rock wool: Also called “mineral wool,” this type of blown-in insulation is made from blast furnace slag (a byproduct of firing iron and iron ore).
 The slag is heated, combined with other minerals, and then spun into an airy product that resembles the texture of raw sheep’s wool.
-Rock wool features a thermal value of R-3.3 per inch, but it is much more expensive than either loose-fill fiberglass or cellulose—a single bag runs approximately $140, and will only cover 60 square feet at a thermal value equal to R-19.
-Despite its high price point, due to its excellent fire resistance, rock wool is often called for in areas subject to fire codes, such as a connecting wall between a house and an attached garage, or in the floor between a garage and a FROG room (finished room over garage).
+Rock wool insulation has a thermal value of R-3.3 per inch, but a single bag will only cover 60 square feet at a thermal value equal to R-19.
+Due to its excellent fire resistance, rock wool is often called for in areas subject to fire codes, such as a connecting wall between a house and an attached garage, or in the floor between a garage and a FROG room (finished room over garage).

 For all of the above types of insulation, hiring a professional installer will add approximately $15 per square foot in labor fees.
 (See below to learn about taking this on as a DIY project.)
-Federal tax incentives for insulating a home expired in 2011, but some homeowners can still take advantage of state tax credits, which can help offset the cost of insulating.
-Check the Department of Energy’s DSIRE web site to see if you can benefit from tax credits.
+Federal tax incentives for insulating a home expired in 2011, but some homeowners can still take advantage of state tax credits, which can help offset blown-in insulation costs.
+Check the Department of Energy’s DSIRE website to see if you can benefit from tax credits.

-4. Blown-in insulation can be purchased from lumberyards, home improvement centers.
+4. Blown-in insulation can be purchased from lumberyards and home improvement centers.

 Bags of both cellulose and loose-fill fiberglass insulation are readily available at most lumberyards and home improvement stores.
 Rock wool insulation, however, may need to be ordered (from the same stores), because it’s more of a specialty item.
 In addition to the insulation, you’ll need a blower if you intend to install it yourself.
-Some stores will loan you a blower free of charge if you purchase 10 or more bags of insulation; if not, you can rent a blower from a construction rental store for about $65 to $80 per day.
+Some stores will loan you a blower free of charge if you purchase 10 or more bags of insulation.

+As with all home projects, it’s only natural to wonder, “Can I do blown-in insulation myself?”
 Blowing insulation into walls is best left to the pros because it involves drilling into stud spaces that may contain electrical wiring and pipes.
 However, blowing insulation into an attic can be a DIY task.
 It doesn’t require any special skills but will require you to crouch under low, sloping attic rafters in order to distribute the insulation evenly.
-Follow the instructions printed on each bag of insulation and on the blower, as well as the tips below to help you safely and successfully complete an attic-insulating project.
+Follow the instructions printed on each bag of insulation and on the blower, as well as the below tips to help you safely and successfully complete an attic-insulating project.